 America isn’t a socialist country, but don’t tell our President that, or Congress, or the Fed, or the too-big-to-fail (TBTF) banks.
 Because to them, it is.

 That’s because socialism works for them.
 And Hells Bells, it’s hard to knock what works.

 If you can’t feel the yoke around your neck, or the bit in your mouth, trust me…you will.

-Sure, there are lots of examples I could give you, and you might argue that some socialist schemes aren’t working, and that free market capitalism will prevail.
+Sure, there are lots of examples I could give you, and you might argue that some socialist schemes aren’t working, that and free market capitalism will prevail.

 Good luck with that.

 Here’s the bad news: There is proof positive that socialism is the order of the day.